elpy1/tlsfp/README.md

 ### What is TLS fingerprinting?
 TLS fingerprinting is a technique used to identify specific clients (e.g. software, web browsers, devices, bots, malware) based on the unique characteristics of their TLS handshake, specifically the Client Hello.
 The most recent open-source TLS fingerprinting implementation ([**ja4**](https://github.com/FoxIO-LLC/ja4/blob/main/technical_details/JA4.md)) involves building a fingerpring based on these key elements:
-1. Protocol: The protocol used by the client (e.g. TCP or QUIC)
+1. Protocol: The protocol used by the client (i.e. TCP or QUIC)
 2. Version: The TLS version used.
 3. SNI: Whether a domain or IP was specified by the client.
 4. Number of Cipher Suites.
 These are the cryptographic algorithms supported by the client.